 or 020 34751653

 If Hepatitis B is undetected and not treated, it can weaken the body's immune system and increases your risk of contracting HIV and other STIs if exposed.
 When the infection becomes chronic, it leads to cirrhosis in 20% of patients and liver cancer in 5% of patients.
 With underlying chronic Hepatitis B, the immune system identifies the liver (where the virus hides) as a foreign body and attacks it, causing the liver to become extensively damaged.
-Chronic Hepatitis B can be prevented by getting a simple early testing at Sexual Health Clinic and getting the necessary advice and treatment.
+Chronic Hepatitis B can be prevented by getting a simple early testing at our clinic and getting the necessary advice and treatment.

 An infected pregnant woman is also a risk to her baby during pregnancy, at childbirth and while breastfeeding which will then become infected.